 However, a mature organization should consider inventory audits as non-events, and rather target continuous checks and improvements.
 It is much more cost-effective to implement automated discovery that guarantees always available and high quality reports.

 Also, at the pace of change required by digital transformation, inventory data is difficult to gather and maintain.
-There are many benefits to good management of data center discovery including identifying integrations with virtualization or cloud technologies as well as identifying unknown use of applications and servers, commonly referred to as Shadow IT.
-Now might be a good time to review how you keep track of your data center inventory and seek optimizations.
+A benefit to a multi-cloud approach is to avoid vendor lock-in, so you can expect even more change going forward.
+There are many benefits to establishing good discovery practices, including identifying integrations with virtualization or cloud APIs as well as identifying unknown use of applications and servers, commonly referred to as Shadow IT.
+Now might be a good time to review how you keep track of your compute, software, network and storage inventory and seek optimizations.

 #3 Consistently identify misconfigurations

 Many security breaches are a direct result of misconfigurations.
-Another benefit of data center discovery is achieved through leveraging its data to participate in the vulnerability management process.
+Another benefit of multi-cloud discovery is achieved through leveraging its data to participate in the vulnerability management process.

 Through the richness of both the raw data that is gathered, as well as additional intelligence to interpret this data, derive relationships etc, it is possible to proactively identify misconfigurations: